Tepito Arte Acá: History

 The organization is best known historically for its murals on the tenements, put there to bring art to those who did not have any other access to culture.
 These were done under the direction of Daniel Manrique who led this effort and the organization until his death in 2010.
 After the Mexico City earthquake in 1985, the organization painted murals on replacement tenements not only in Tepito, but in a number of other neighborhoods as well.

 Tepito Arte Acá is one of very few of Los Grupos to survive from that time.
 The organization is one of several dedicated to preserving and promoting the culture of the neighborhood and challenging the official discourse about Tepito.
-It has since evolved into other activities including theatrical events and efforts to keep young people from crime and drugs through cultural programs.
+It fa iel Manrique fue el único creador de Tepito arte acá, movimiento que internacionalizo.

-Despite the fact that the murals and other work have brought notice to Tepito Arte Acá and to Manrique himself, the future of the murals and the organization has been uncertain since Manrique’s death.
-Manrique’s role brought him attention as he was behind the creation of most of the murals done in the neighborhood.
+Despite the fact that the murals and other work have brought notice to Tepito Arte Acá and to Manrique himself, the future of the murals and the organization has been uncertain since Manrique's death.
+Manrique's role brought him attention as he was behind the creation of most of the murals done in the neighborhood.
 The murals have not been cataloged and are in danger of disappearing because of sun, pollution, humidity and rain.
 Some have been restored but only through private initiatives.
 Some have already been erased or covered over.

-Alfonso Hernández, a cofounder of Tepito Arte Acá, died on March 2, 2021.
+Actualmente su familia son custodios de su legado en su página de tepitoarteaca.com y sus redes sociales.